Reducing our emissions and improving energy efficiency

 Solvents, or volatile organic compounds (VOCs), are among Nokian Tyres’ most significant air emissions.
 Since VOC regulations are country-specific, the calculation and reporting of VOC emissions vary by location.

-In Finland, VOC emissions are calculated according to the EU’s VOC directive, which is based on the used solvents.
-Nokian Tyres’ ongoing air pollution target is to reduce VOC emissions to less than 60 percent of the solvents used at its Finnish tire factory.
-The target is mandatory, as the Finnish factory’s environmental permit limits the total solvent emissions to 60 percent of the solvents used.
 VOCs come from heavy tire assembly at the Finnish factory, and they are collected and processed at a catalytic incineration plant.
 However, capturing all solvent emissions from heavy tire production remains challenging because the sources cannot be completely sealed to ensure full collection and incineration.
-In 2024, the amount of VOC emissions was approximately 40.6 tons (72% of the solvents used) in the tire factory in Finland.
-Thus, the VOC-related target was not achieved as the VOC emissions were not within environmental permit limits.
+In 2025, the volume of VOC emissions was 1.5 mg C / m3 (1.5 in 2024) after the incinerator in the tire factory in Finland.
+Thus, the VOC-related goal was achieved.

 Particle emissions (dust)